syncfusion-content/flutter-docs/Flutter/pdf/working-with-annotations.md

 ---
 layout: post
 title: Annotations of Syncfusion Flutter PDF
-description: Learn how to work with PDF interactive annotations in a document using Flutter PDF.
+description: Learn how to add, remove, and modify properties of interactive annotations in a PDF document using Flutter PDF.
 platform: flutter
 control: PDF
 documentation: ug